Halford Capital

 Required Documentation

-CRE loan applications require documentation on both the borrower and the property.
-Having these ready before you engage a lender saves significant time.
+CRE loan applications require documents on both you and the property.
+Having these ready before you engage a lender saves serious time.

 Borrower Documents